X

 how

-the boys could not go to town until they had first collected a tow sack
+the boys could not go to town that afternoon until they had first collected a tow sack

 full